j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 Having generic `componentN` functions is useful as it provides a quick way of splitting a data object into its component property values, or **destructuring** it.

+#### The `===` operator always lets you check whether two variables refer to the same underlying object

+If you want to check whether two variables refer to the same underlying object, irrespective of their type, you should use the `===` operator instead of `==`.
+This is because the `===` operator always evaluates to `true` if (and only if) the two variables hold a reference to the same underlying object.

+Unlike the `==` operator, the `===` operator doesn't rely on the `equals` function for its behavior.
+The `===` operator always behaves in this way irrespective of the type of class.

 ### Generated functions only use properties defined in the constructor

-When the compiler generates implementations for data class functions, such as overriding the equals function and creating a copy function, it only includes the properties defined in the primary constructor.
+When the compiler generates implementations for data class functions, such as overriding the `equals` function and creating a `copy` function, it only includes the properties defined in the primary constructor.
 So if you add properties to a data class by defining them in the class body, they won't be included in any of the generated functions.

+### Initializing many properties can lead to cumbersome code

+#### Default parameter values to the rescue!

+If your constructor defines many properties, you can simplify calls to it by assigning a default value or expression to one or more property definitions in the constructor.

+### How to use a constructor's default values

+When you have a constructor that uses default values, there are two main ways of calling it: by passing values in order of declaration, and by using named arguments.

 ### Overloading a function

+**Function overloading** is when you have two or more functions with the same name but with different argument lists.

 ## Chapter 8